 - Solid Waste Disposal and Site Cleanup Grants

-For more information and/or assistance in understanding the financial and technical assistance opportunities available to Tribes, please contact Tracey M. Harper at firstname.lastname@example.org or (916) 341-6531.
+For more information and/or assistance in understanding the financial and technical assistance opportunities available to Tribes, please contact CalRecycle Tribal Liaison, Tracey Harper at email@example.com or (916) 341-6531.

-Overview of Major California Air Pollution Incentives These Air Resources Board programs are designed to help individuals or businesses replace or upgrade old, polluting, cars and trucks with cleaner alternatives or emission control devices.
+Overview of Major California Air Pollution Incentives The Air Resources Board programs are designed to help individuals or businesses replace or upgrade old, polluting, cars and trucks with cleaner alternatives or emission control devices.
 The attached table describes a variety of programs and provides contact information for each.
-The programs listed on the “Overview of Major California Air Pollution Incentives, Grants, and Credit Programs” (PDF) are on-going.
+The programs listed on ARB’s “Overview of Major California Air Pollution Incentives, Grants, and Credit Programs” webpage are on-going.
 However, funding levels for these programs may vary from region to region, or from one provider to another, and most operate on a first come, first served basis.

-About the Clean Water State Revolving Fund Program The State Water Board provides financial assistance through various State and federal loan and grant programs to help local agencies, businesses, and individuals meet the costs of water pollution control, development of locally available sustainable water supplies, and cleanup.
+Clean Water State Revolving Fund Program.
+The State Water Board provides financial assistance through various State and federal loan and grant programs to help local agencies, businesses, and individuals meet the costs of water pollution control, development of locally available sustainable water supplies, and cleanup.
 This is funding made available for local and regional projects.
-CWSRF Handout (hyperlink)

-- 2010 Clean Water State Revolving Fund Program Brochure (PDF)
+- Clean Water State Revolving Fund Program Brochure (.pdf)